b0x1/microservice-architecture/README.md

 # Maven Archetype for Microservice Architecture

-A Maven archetype to bootstrap a Microservice based on Wildfly Swarm.
+A Maven archetype to bootstrap a microservice based on [Thorntail](https://thorntail.io/).

 In collaboration with [@cchet](https://github.com/cchet), who has written most of the code this project is based on.